DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.1**</span>

-- Student 1’s note:
+- Devon’s note: No notable errors.

 - Lucas’s note:The process was straightforward due to previous familiarity with Git.

 - Eitan’s note: I have a github account and was able to connect to github.